 This parody of Hammer horror films takes place in England during the early 20th century, a perfect period for such a thrilling story.
 Doris Mann (Angela Douglas) and her boyfriend, Albert Potter (Jim Dale), are courting in Hocombe Woods when Doris starts

 worrying screaming as she feels someone is watching them.
 When Albert goes away to investigate, his beloved lady is captured by a monster, Oddbob (Tom Clegg).
-When he comes back, his girlfriend is gone, but the monster has lost one of his big hairy fingers, which is the only clue that could lead to Doris.
+When he comes back, his girlfriend is gone, but the creature has lost one of its big hairy fingers, which is the only clue that could lead to Doris.

-Detective Sergeant Sidney Bung (Harry H. Corbett- in his only Carry On role) and his silly assistant Detective Constable Slobotham (Peter Butterworth) are taking care of the case.
+Detective Sergeant Sidney Bung (Harry H. Corbett- in his only Carry On role) and his silly assistant, Detective Constable Slobotham (Peter Butterworth), are taking care of the case.
 They go back to Hocombe Woods, where Doris disappeared but also other ladies before her.
-Their little nocturne walk leads them to Bide-A-Wee Rest Home, an impressive and gloomy manor where they are welcomed by the butler, Sockett (Bernard Bresslaw), who informs them that the master of the house is dead.
+Their nocturne walk leads them to Bide-A-Wee Rest Home, an impressive and gloomy manor, where they are welcomed by the butler, Sockett (Bernard Bresslaw), who tells them that the master of the house is dead.
 But is he?
 Sockett informs the mistress of the house, Valeria (Fenella Fielding), that they have visitors.
 As she goes to the basement, we discover a peculiar place that seems to be built for strange experiments.
-Valeria’s brother, Dr. Orlando Watt (Kenneth Williams), the dead owner of the house, lies on a table, pale as a ghost.
+Valeria’s brother, Dr Orlando Watt (Kenneth Williams), the dead owner of the house, lies on a table, pale as a ghost.
 Valeria awakes him by electrically charging him!
 When he meets the guess, disappears, and reappears before them, these run away, terrified.
-This won’t stop the detectives to continue their investigation, which will become more and more strange!
+However, that won’t stop the detectives from continuing their investigation, which will become more and more strange!

 Indeed, Kenneth Williams and Charles Hawtrey, for example, belonged to the Carry Ons, just like Peter Cushing and Christopher Lee were regulars among films produced by Hammer.
 Both series don’t seem to have been built on the concept of quality.
 We know they are not masterpieces.
-Hammer films sort of have this caricatural aesthetic (which was perfectly reincarnated in Screaming!), but both series sort of received that cult status and indeed became very popular among general audiences.
-The only Hammers I’ve seen, Fanatic and The Witches, are probably not the ones that are the most easily comparable to Carry On Screaming.
+Hammer films have this caricatural aesthetic (which was perfectly reincarnated in Screaming!), and both series sort of received that cult status and indeed became very popular among general audiences.
+The only Hammers I’ve seen, Fanatic (Silvio Narizzano, 1965) and The Witches (Cyril Frankel, 1966), are probably not the ones that are the most easily comparable to Carry On Screaming.
 However, those Hammers where so popular that I’m pretty sure some of us came across photos, clips and these are sufficient to understand how Carry On Screaming parodies them.
-Of course, I’d like to explore more Hammers!
+Of course, I’d like to explore this cult franchise further!

 Hammer vs. Carry On

-Carry On Screaming also presents an obvious reference to Sherlock Holmes with the character embodied by Harry H. Corbett.
-Slobotham could maybe be seen as a sort of Watson but mostly in the idea that he is an assistant.
-He’s rather stupid!
-The film feels particularly Sherlocky in the way Detective Bung dresses, with this pipe, long coat, and hat à la Sherlock Holmes.
+Carry On Screaming also presents a clear reference to Sherlock Holmes with the character embodied by Harry H. Corbett.
+Slobotham could be seen as a sort of Watson but mostly in the idea that he is an assistant.
+Other than that, he’s kind of stupid!
+The film feels particularly Sherlocky in the way Detective Bung dresses, with his pipe, long coat, and hat à la Sherlock Holmes.
 It goes even further.
-The whole early century England atmosphere, small dark streets with gaslights, vintage cars, etc. also incite the comparison with Sherlock Holmes’s universe.
-Among all the Carry On films I’ve seen so far, the setting is one of my favourites.
-Cinematographer Alan Hume gave it a perfectly mysterious atmosphere.
+The whole early century England atmosphere, small dark streets, gaslights, vintage cars, etc. also incite the comparison with the legendary detective’s universe.
+Among all the Carry On films I’ve seen so far, this setting is one of my favourites.
+Cinematographer Alan Hume gave it a perfectly mysterious aura.
 We’re completely plunged into these atmospheres.
 I use the plural form because the film presents different types of context.
-There’s the Sherlock Holme context, and the more Hammer one, that we’ve mentioned before.
+There’s the Sherlock Holme context, and the Hammer one, that we’ve mentioned before.
 The Sherlock Holmes atmosphere is presented with a more “elegant” and more subtle aesthetic, while the Hammer atmosphere goes more into exaggeration and caricature.